smessie/Article-ESWC2024-DFDP/content/architecture.md

 Ontology creators can provide mappings to similar ontologies, or app developers can provide mappings from equivalent ontologies to the one their app understands.
 The renderer app needs to apply these rules onto the form description using a reasoner to retrieve the form description in the language it understands.

-<span class="comment" data-author="RV">There is potential to also talk about semantics in this paragraph.</span>

 ### Description of the Footprint Tasks

 In addition to describing how the form should look, the form description should also declaratively describe what should happen in certain events such as submission.
 Therefore, the form description is extended with *policies*.
-The process of executing these policies is called the *footprint tasks* and is <span class="rephrase" data-author="RV">the second half of the reasoning part of the three-part view</span>.
+The process of executing these policies is called the *footprint tasks* and is the second application of reasoning next to schema alignment.
-<span class="comment" data-author="RV">That's getting a bit unnecessarily complex here</span>
 To describe policies, two languages are needed: a *rule language* and a *policy language*.
 The policy language describes what should actually happen when a policy is executed.
 The rule premise contains the event, the rule conclusion contains the policy.